sujet-ai/E2D-Privacy-Enhanced-RAG/README.md

 ### Components

-1. **Entity Encoder**: This component encodes sensitive entities using advanced cryptographic techniques, ensuring that the original data cannot be easily reconstructed without authorization.
+1. **Entity Encoder**: This component encodes sensitive entities using indexed-NER, ensuring that the original data cannot be easily reconstructed without authorization.
 2. **Entity Decoder**: The decoder component allows for the secure retrieval of the original entities when necessary, ensuring that only authorized users can access the sensitive information.
 3. **Integration Modules**: E2D provides modules for seamless integration with popular LLM frameworks and RAG agents.